 Prerequisite: ELEC 1120.
-Co-requisite: DVMA 0091; or ACT Math 17+; or COMPASS Math 38+ Pre-Algebra (30+ Algebra) and DVEN 0091; or ACT English 17+; or COMPASS 39+ English.
+Co-requisite: MATH 0098; or ACT Math 17+; or Compass Algebra 30+; or Accuplacer Elementary Algebra 65+ and ENGL 0098; or ACT English 17+; or COMPASS English 39+; or Accuplacer Sentence Skills 60+.
 An introduction to the uses and applications of logic technology.
 The course utilizes test equipment and schematic diagrams to troubleshoot and repair circuits while practicing safety procedures.